mongoid/mongoid_orderable/README.md

 gem 'mongoid_orderable'
 ```

 Gem has the same api as others.
-Just include Mongoid::Orderable into your model.
+Just include Mongoid::Orderable into your model and call `orderable` method.
-Also you can initialize orderable manually and specify `:scope` or `:column` options:

 ```
 class Item